Opinion | In today’s uphill struggle to combat voter suppression, remember the Pearl

 As recounted in detail on the Congressional Cemetery blog, the Pearl was the name of a 54-ton schooner that was banked in the Potomac River on the night of April 15, 1848, at a secluded spot near the Seventh Street Wharf, where the marina is now.

-The ship was waiting for precious cargo: enslaved descendants of Africans bought to work in bondage as domestic servants and artisans in D.C. area homes, boarding houses and hotels, and even the White House.
+The ship was waiting for precious cargo: enslaved descendants of Africans bought to work in bondage as domestic servants and artisans in D.C.-area homes, boarding houses and hotels, and even the White House.

 Seventy-seven people — “men, women, children, mothers, fathers, old, middle-aged, and young” — slipped away from their enslavers after dark.
 They made their way at great risk to the Wharf, where the Pearl waited to sail them to freedom.

-History records the attempt as the largest known nonviolent escape attempt ever made by enslaved Blacks in America.
+History records the attempt as the largest known nonviolent escape attempt ever made by enslaved Black people in America.

 The effort was as zealous as it was precarious: to travel 100 miles down the Potomac River to the Chesapeake Bay, then sail 120 miles up the bay, and journey up the Delaware River to the free state of New Jersey.